by Nicholas - your ukulele teacher

 E chord made easy!

 What are the E chord ukulele tabs?
-Is there an easy way to play the D chord ukulele?
-E5 ukulele chord?
+Is there an easy way to play the E chord on ukulele?
 What does the E look like in a ukulele?
 How to hold E chord ukulele?
-Here is the E chord tutorial that will help you!
+What about the E5 ukulele chord?

 Would you like some help on the regular basis?